MarnixRamondt/Thesis-project-semantic-drift-on-name-data/README.md

 # Thesis-project-semantic-drift-on-name-data
 In this thesis, name data was the main foundation to perform semantic drift research on.
-The Google Books coprus is used to find the results.
+The Google Books corpus is used to find the results.

 To yield similar results to the thesis project, the code should be run in the following order:
 1) Pre-processing